 Vector Wero Whitewater Park is a world class tourism destination that engages our communities and youth.
 It is New Zealand's first facility to offer an artificial river and water course for recreation, sports, and emergency services training, school programmes and youth development.

 It is a pinnacle stage within the collection of facilities which includes the Vodafone Events Centre and the Sir Noel Robinson Conference Centre.

-The Park on water operations are ably led by Olympic gold medal champion Ian Ferguson and his team.
+The Park's operations are ably led by Olympic gold medal champion Ian Ferguson and his team.